rodrigograca31/blog/content/posts/how-to-be-a-10x-developer/index.md

 - Supplement with Omega 3 for the 🧠 and Vitamin D3 for "everything else"
 - Do intermittent fasting

-(Once again, I will write a blog post just about this topic, stay tuned!)
+(I will write a blog post just about this topic, stay tuned!)

 ### Learn/Use Linux